dnsimple/dnsimple-support/content/articles/account-users.markdown

 1. Once you've removed them from the account, that user should no longer show up on the members tab.

 </div>

+## Managing member access

+To share specific domains with each member, have a look at our [Domain Access Control](/articles/domain-access-control) feature.